rypan1998/EasyVolcap/docs/design/main.md

 │   ├── volumetric_video_runner.py # controls the training loop
 │   ├── volumetric_video_viewer.py # high-performance viewer
 │   └── ...
-├── scripts # entry points for EasyVolcap, all command-line should start from here │   ├── main.py # evc -t test ...
+├── scripts # entry points for EasyVolcap, all command-line should start from here.
+Check pyproject.toml -> [project.scripts] part for details!
+│   ├── main.py # evc -t test ... , evc-train , evc-test
-│   └── wrap.py # evc-gui, evc-dist ...
+│   └── wrap.py # evc-gui, evc-dist, evc-prof
 └── utils # store utility functions here, should not import from other modules
     ├── shaders # we place the shaders here for easier loading from gl_utils │   ├── splat.vert